dialpad/dialtone-legacy/docs/components/button.md

 ---
 title: Button
-desc: A button is a UI element which allows users to take an action throughout the app.
-It is important a button is identifiable, consistent, and communicates its actions clearly, and is appropriately sized to its action.
+desc: A button is an UI element which signals key actions to take an action throughout an app.
+It is important a button is identifiable, consistent, communicates its actions clearly, and is appropriately sized to its action.
 storybook_url: https://vue.dialpad.design/?path=/story/components-button--default
 ---